-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Urgently needed services No prior authorization required.
-For coverage outside of the United States, See Worldwide Coverage. \$40 co-pay per visit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Urgently needed services y per visit For coverage outside of the United States, see Worldwide coverage .
+For additional covered services, see Global emergency and travel assistance.
+No prior authorization required.
 Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by in-network providers or by out-of-network providers when in-network providers are temporarily unavailable or inaccessible.
-Cost sharing for necessary urgently needed services furnished out-of- network is the same as for such services furnished in-network.
-Vision care (Medicare covered) No prior authorization.
-If other services are pro additional cost-sharing a may apply.
-Covered services include: For other services, see appropriate sections of this Benefits Chart for cost-sharing and benefit rules and limits.
-Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age- related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/ contacts - ioner services, PCP or office visits.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- network.
+Vision care (Medicare covered) No prior authorization required.
+Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/ contacts itioner services, PCP t office visits For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older. \$0 copay per visit 50% coinsurance

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Vision care (Medicare covered) (continued) \$0 co-pay per visit.
-50% co-insurance.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older See Vision care - Routine for additional services.
-See Vision care - Routine for additional services.
-For people with diabetes, screening for diabetic retinopathy is covered once per year \$0 co-pay.
-See Vision care - Routine for additional services.
-50% co-insurance.
-See Vision care - Routine for additional services.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-This is a limited benefit and only includes basic frames, lenses, or contact lenses. \$0 after each c ataract surgery.
-Vision care - routine No prior authorization required.
-The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care (Medicare covered) outine) for additional (continued) serv vices For people with diabetes, screening for diabetic retinopathy is covered once per year.
+One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+This is a limited benefit and only includes basic frames, lenses or contact lenses. \$0 copay after eac ch cataract surgery Vision care (routine) No prior authorization required.
+The amounts you pay for these services do not apply to your yearly maximum out- of-pocket amount.
+Covered services include: Routine (refractive) eye exams \$35 copay / per exam Limited to one exam every two calendar years.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Vision care - routine (continued) · • Routine (refractive) eye exams. \$35 co-pay per exam.
-Limited to one exam every two calendar years.
 Multi-year benefits may not be available in following years.
-Routine prescription eyeglasses and contact lenses.
-The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
+Routine prescription eyeglasses and contact lenses d Total reimbursement for eyeglasses and/c contact lenses combined is limited to \$20 The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
 You may purchase eye hardware from any licensed, qualified provider.
-Total reimbursement for eyeglasses and/or contact lenses combined is limited to \$200 every two years.
-Multi-year benefits may not be available in following years.
-Diabetic Retinopathy and Glaucoma screenings are allowed for an unlimited number of screenings. \$0 co-pay per visit.
-50% co-insurance.
+Multi-year benefits may not be available in every tw /o years. following years.
+Diabetic Retinopathy and Glaucoma screenings are allowed for an unlimited number of screenings \$0 copay per visit 50% coinsurance